-With our support, Chris was able to get himself registered for social housing and began to slowly reduce his level of drinking.
-After several months, in March 2016, Chris was offered, and moved into, a 1-bed flat in a sheltered accommodation scheme.
+With our support, Chris was able to get himself registered for social housing and began to reduce his level of drinking.
+After several months, in March 2016, Chris moved into a 1-bed flat in a sheltered accommodation scheme.
 Although he still struggled with his grief and drinking, Chris generally coped well, lived independently and was happy in his new place.
 He also found some part-time work and even volunteered as a gardener at Justlife’s Openshaw centre in order to keep himself busy.

 In July 2019, coinciding with the anniversary of his daughter’s death, Chris reached out to one of the support workers at Justlife.
 He said he had been drinking heavily, had stopped going into work, had missed two rent payments, and was at risk of losing his home.
 Chris and the worker immediately put a plan in place in order to resolve his crisis.
 Thankfully Chris’s employer was sympathetic to the situation and allowed him to keep his job.